-Two postdoctoral research fellow positions at the University of California Santa Barbara
+Two postdoctoral research scholar positions at the University of California Santa Barbara

 The MOVE Laboratory (http://move.geog.ucsb.edu) at the Geography Department at UC Santa Barbara is hiring two postdoctoral research fellows.